Houseboat Terms and Conditions

 - All rates and fees are subject to change.

-- Absolutely no additional guests are allowed aboard the yacht who have not been booked in advance, or have made special arrangements with the yacht manager directly.
-Additionally, no children under the age of 10 are allowed on the yacht for overnight stays.
-However, children under the age of 10 may be allowed for charters/cruises, only with the written consent of yacht management.
+- Absolutely no additional guests are allowed aboard the Houseboat who have not been booked in advance, or have made special arrangements with the yacht manager directly.
 Unauthorized guests that you allow on marina property or aboard our yachts will be considered trespassers.

-- The total number of guests and visitors to the yacht must be determined upon booking the reservation or in writing prior to the time of check-in with the yacht manager.
-Due to the extra expenses and maintenance of a yacht, regardless of how much time they plan to stay aboard, if your visitors/guests are approved by the manager, you will be charged $39 per person per day for all visitors/guests.
+- The total number of guests and visitors to the houseboat must be determined upon booking the reservation or in writing prior to the time of check-in with the manager.
+Due to the extra expenses and maintenance, regardless of how much time they plan to stay aboard, if your visitors/guests are approved by the manager, you may be charged $39 per person per day for all visitors/guests.
 Manager reserves the right to ask unauthorized visitors/guests to leave at any time, may cancel the reservation without refund or agree to allow these visitors/guests to stay with the payment as stated above.

-- NO SMOKING on the yacht, inside the yacht, on the deck, bow or patio.
+- NO SMOKING on any of our boats or on the deck.
 You must get off the boat to smoke and dispose of butts in an appropriate manner.
-Do not dump into the marina.
+Do not dump into the marina’s waters.

 - No Candles – No flame lit candles are allowed on the yachts as these constitute a fie hazard.
 Flameless battery powered candles are allowed.